subham-abd-17/Planetkart-Project/New Read me.md

 - All models are tested for:
   - Not null
   - Uniqueness
+- Dry up logic is used to generate surrogate key in all the tables.
 - Snapshotting is configured using `TIMESTAMP_LTZ` fields for auditability.

 ---